unpsjb-rtsg/slack-freertos/test/README.md

-# Tests
+# MBED LPC1768 tests

-Source code and scripts for executing the tests performed for the paper.
+This directory contains the source code, scripts and other resources needed to run several performance tests.
+This evaluations run on the mbed LPC1768 board.

 ## Required software

 * ARM C Compiler.
 We recommend GNU Tools for ARM (https://launchpad.net/gcc-arm-embedded).
 * Mbed library.
+A copy is provided in the `libs/mbed` directory.
 * FreeRTOS source code.
+A copy of FreeRTOS is provided in the `libs/FreeRTOS` directory.
 * Python 2.7 (3.x should work fine too).
 * Python modules cog (http://nedbatchelder.com/code/cog/) and pyserial (http://pyserial.sourceforge.net/).